yfchinn/SQL-LLM-Agent/README.md

 _p.s.
 SQL Code Extractor and SQL Executor are custom components._

-**The flowchart illustrates the process as follows:** chat input, URI, and LLM model
+**The flowchart illustrates the process as follows:**\
+Chat input, URI, and LLM model
-→ natural language to SQL
+→ Natural language to SQL
-→ extract the SQL code
+→ Extract the SQL code
-→ execute the SQL code
+→ Execute the SQL code
-→ combine the text (prompt and the output from database) → LLM model
+→ Combine the text (prompt and the output from database) → LLM model
-→ chat output
+→ Chat output

 ## How to Run (with Miniconda)